 Looking at a camping trip with the kids but worried about getting rained out?
-A high-quality waterproof tent is your family’s first line of defense against inclement weather in the great outdoors.
+A high-quality waterproof tent is your family’s first line of defence against inclement weather in the great outdoors.

 This post is part of our favorite outdoor gear series

-TL;DR: Jump straight to our favourite family waterproof tents
+TL;DR: Jump straight to our favorite family waterproof tents

 Best overall waterproof tent for families: Coleman WeatherMaster 10-Person Outdoor Tent

 Best deluxe waterproof tent: Eureka Copper Canyon LX 6-Person Tent

 Check out all our top picks below in more detail, but first:

 Key Features to Look For In A Waterproof Tent

 So what exactly sets a waterproof tent apart from regular tents?
 Let’s look at the key features of waterproof tents.